Facebook pixel Researchers | Behavioral Ecology Research Laboratory | Pepperdine University | Seaver College Skip to main content

 Dani Rizzo

-Dani graduated with a BS in biology in December 2021.
-As an NSF Student-As-Scholar Fellow, she studied the impacts of melanized spots on invasive crayfish feeding behavior.
+As an NSF Student-As-Scholar Fellow, Dani studied the impacts of melanized spots on invasive crayfish feeding behavior.
 Throughout her undergraduate career, Dani was committed to both conservation and outreach, presenting at research symposiums including the Southern California Conference for Undergraduate Research and the Seaver College Research and Scholarly Achievement Symposium.

 Max